Last Updated on September 16, 2022 by Admin

 From the risk point of view

 Turnkey Projects: An Employer can do engineering & procurement (full or partial) and appoint a contractor to execute the work on a turnkey basis.
-Here, the Employer can decide to take more risk by doing engineering or procurement, or both.
+Here, the Employer can decide to take more risks in engineering, procurement, or both.

-Any failure due to engineering, procurement, or construction will rest with the contractor.
+Any engineering, procurement, or construction failure will rest with the contractor.
 Also, variations to the Contract will be minimum for an EPC contract.

 From an execution point of view

 Turnkey Projects: is preferred where several activities are involved.
 The single-party reduces coordination efforts with many contractors that are required otherwise.